projectwildmaps/projectwildmaps.github.io/README.md

 * stuff

 PMAPS Data Backup \[date\].json
 * Contains the most recent backup made of the database.
 A new backup can be made by clicking the "Download Data" button while viewing PMAPS.
+If for some reason that isn't working, you can log into the Firebase console and export the data as a JSON file from there.

 TODO.txt
 * stuff